 - How to Process Credit Card Payments in QuickBooks Online

 - How to Pay Bills in QuickBooks Online

 QuickBooks Payments Pricing

-In addition to your QuickBooks subscription ($15–$150 per month), you will pay the following transaction fees:
+In addition to your QuickBooks Online package, you’ll pay these fees:

 - ACH: 1% (max $10)